divyaaa1812/divyaaa1812/README.md

 ### [NewsExplorer](https://github.com/divyaaa1812/news-explorer-app-frontend)
 News Explorer web application revolutionizes the way users stay informed by providing a sophisticated platform for discovering, saving, and exploring news articles from around the globe

 TechStack - React JS, Express JS

 ### [What To Wear](https://github.com/divyaaa1812/se_project_react)
-What to Wear web app is designed to offer personalized suggestions to choose daily outfits based on user preferences and the weather forecast.
+What to Wear web app is designed to offer personalized suggestions to choose daily outfits based on user preferences and the weather forecast

 Tech stack - React JS, Express JS, MongoDB

 ## 📍 Location